-Slide the inner receiver assembly into the body cover while holding both upside down to prevent the Vision circuit board from falling out, then plug the Vision wire harness back into the Vision circuit board, and reconnect the center and rear banjo fittings to the receiver, being careful not to cross thread them.
+Slide the inner receiver assembly into the upper receiver while holding both upside down to prevent the Vision circuit board from falling out, then plug the Vision wire harness back into the Vision circuit board, and reconnect the center and rear banjo fittings to the receiver, being careful not to cross thread them.

+Insert the clear power button into its opening from the inside of the grip frame.
 Carefully pass the battery clip down into the grip frame and slide the circuit board into place before reinstalling the forward banjo fitting to its position in the grip frame, again taking care not to cross-thread.

 Reposition the body and grip frame together being careful not to pinch any wires or hoses.
-Reinstall the grip frame screws, and flat cap body screw, then tighten all three with an 1/8-inch allen wrench.
-Reinstall the battery, taking care not to pinch the battery wires, and flexible the rubber grip and its screws
+Reinstall the grip frame screws, making sure the longer screw goes in the rear of the grip frame, then tighten them with an 1/8-inch allen wrench.
+Reinstall the battery, taking care not to pinch the battery wires.
+Reinstall the the rubber grip and its screws.